MindlapseDemos/256boss/README.md

 than inserting a USB stick, rebooting, and possibly selecting the USB stick from a boot menu.

+Use it to watch 256byte releases at home, or use it to run a 256byte compo at a demoparty.
 Just create a FAT filesystem on the USB stick, copy every 256byte intro you want onto it, and install 256boss on that USB stick by following our simple installation instructions for each platform.

 *Not done yet* ... more info as the project progresses, and the concept becomes a reality.